piotr-wiszowaty/db9_usb_adapter/README.md

-In the following example there are messages showing enumerated device's vendor identifier, product identifier (the second - final pair counts) and HID reports consisting of report identifier (here: `0000`) and data in square brackets.
+In the following example there are messages showing enumerated device's vendor identifier, product identifier (the second - final pair counts) and HID reports consisting of report identifier (here: `0000`) and report data (in square brackets).
 The numbers in parenthesis at line ends are not sent.

     I:reset                                 (1)
     I:VID:PID 054C:0268                     (2)